 In the case of mutual funds, the dividend is based on a fund’s net asset value (NAV) calculation (that’s just a fancy way to say assets minus debts) when the stock market closes.
 If your shares in the fund earned a profit, the mutual fund company can choose to use that money to reinvest in the company, pay down debt, or give you a cut of the profit in the form of a dividend.

 Bonds are another type of investment that can pay dividends.
 As a refresher—when you buy a bond, you’re lending money to a company or government entity.
 In exchange for your loan, the company or government agrees to pay you a fixed rate of interest, aka a dividend.
-Unlike stock dividends, bond dividends are a legal obligation, but I don’t recommend betting your retirement on bonds—you’re better off investing your money in a mix of growth stock mutual funds.
+Unlike stock dividends, bond dividends are a legal obligation, meaning the company or the government entity you loaned money to has to pay you dividends.
+I don’t recommend hinging your investment strategy on bonds though.
+You’re better off investing your money in a mix of growth stock mutual funds.

-Another vehicle that might pay a dividend is a surprising one—life insurance.
-Some insurance companies are called mutual insurance companies, because they’re not publicly traded and the policyholders own the company “mutually.”
+This final dividend provider may surprise you—it’s life insurance.
+Some insurance companies are called mutual insurance companies.
+That means they’re not publicly traded and the policyholders—you and others—own the company “mutually.”
 If the company makes a profit, they can declare a policyholder dividend.
 But remember, people: Life insurance is not an investment—it’s insurance.
 So, skip the gimmicks here and go for a solid term life insurance plan.

 How Do Dividends Affect Stock Prices?

-Once the news of a dividend payment becomes public, you can see a rush to purchase the stock before the ex-date.
-(Have you ever seen the running of the bulls?
-It’s like that.)
-In this case, you’ll see the share price go up.
-Another thing you’ll often see is the price going down after the ex-date because anyone buying the stock on or after that date won’t receive the dividend, so people sell the stock.
+Have you ever seen the running of the bulls?
+Well, it looks a lot like that once news of a dividend payment becomes public.
+You’ll see a rush to purchase the stock before the ex-date.
+When that happens, you’ll see the share price go up.
+You’ll also notice the price dropping after the ex-date.
+Anyone buying the stock on or after that date won’t receive the dividend, so people sell the stock.

 While dividends might feel like a bonus or reward, it doesn’t make sense to invest in something just for the dividends.
 That’s like playing football for the shiny helmet.

-When you get to the point where you’re investing 15% of your income so you can retire inspired, stick with employer-sponsored plans, like a 401(k) or 403(b), and Roth IRAs with good growth stock mutual funds.
-And, hey, some of those mutual funds might pay dividends, so you may still get a reward after all!
-Just look at it as the icing on the cake.
+When you get to the point where you’re investing 15% of your income so you can retire inspired, stick with employer-sponsored plans, like 401(k)s or 403(b), and Roth IRAs with good growth stock mutual funds.
+And, hey, some of those mutual funds might pay dividends, so you may still get a bonus after all!

 Get With a SmartVestor Pro